Homemade Toothpaste Recipe

 Artificial Sweeteners, a normal additive for toothpaste, all have varying harmful effects.
 Only natural products like stevia or monk fruit are trustworthy options, having no links to cancer or diabetes.

 Fluoride is a topic of much debate.
-The American Dental Association, ADA, stands behind its use (but these are the same people who bring you silver, amalgam fillings containing mercury and claim that storing that mercury in your head will not harm you).
+The American Dental Association, ADA, stands behind its use but it's good to remember that these are the same people who brought you silver, amalgam fillings containing mercury and claim that storing that mercury in your head will not harm you.

 Propylene Glycol is a humectant in cosmetics, bringing a creamy texture to products.
 It is also used in industrial antifreeze and the major ingredient in brake and hydraulic fluid.
 Even though it is a strong skin irritant known to cause liver abnormalities and kidney damage, it is used to improve the consistency of cosmetics and some food products.